 Questions and Answers

-Now that you have a rough idea of what a viatical settlement is, let us take a closer look at the advantages and disadvantages of these investments, for viators and for investors.
+Let's take a closer look at the advantages and disadvantages of these investments, for viators and for investors.

 Should I become a viator?

 If you have been diagnosed with a terminal illness, there are several good reasons to sell your life insurance policy, but there are also significant drawbacks.

 On the positive side, viating is obviously a good way for a terminal patient to ease the burden he faces as medical bills mount up.
 Being under financial strain has significant quality-of-life consequences, and easing that strain is the primary goal of many viators.
 For some patients, money derived from the sale of a life insurance policy may even result directly in an extension of their lives as they are able to seek alternative or additional medical care.

 Another nice thing about viatical settlements is that, after meeting legal obligations as described above, there are no constraints on how the proceeds from the sale are spent.
 While you may want to devote the money to current or future medical expenses, you could also buy a crate of diamonds and cigars.